 - Distributing your assets/legacy: Without a proper Estate planning, your assets might not be distributed in line with your final wishes.
 And because creating legally-binding wills and ensuring the Estate Plan are in sync with the Will is essential to ensure proper distribution of your estate, our professionals can support you in this endeavor.

-Navigator Wealth Management and LPL Financial do not provide legal advice or services.
-Please consult your legal advisor regarding your specific situation.
+Navigator Wealth Management and LPL Financial do not provide individual tax or legal advice or services.
+Please consult your qualified tax or legal advisor regarding your specific situation.